Dimers on Riemann surfaces II: conformal invariance and scaling limit: Introduction

 \cref{sec:background} presents the precise setup for the rest of the paper as well as a quick reminder of the facts about Riemann surfaces that will be needed later.
 In the notation of \cref{thm:CRSF_universal_intro}, the full assumptions on the sequence of graphs $\Gamma^\d$ appear in \cref{sec:setup}.

-The first step of the proof is to establish the result for the CRSF with no conditioning (\cref{sec:universal}).
+The first step of the proof is to establish the scaling limit result for the CRSF with no conditioning {\Cref{thm:CRSF_nopuncture_intro}}).
 The main idea for this step is to bootstrap from the simply connected case by giving a description of Wilson's algorithm where all small loops are already erased without affecting the large scale behaviour.

-The rest of the paper is devoted to the Temperleyan CRSF case.
-Recall from above that we see it as a version of the regular CRSF under a singular conditioning.
-Roughly speaking, this singular conditioning essentially boils down to the requirement that a finite number of specific points must have two disjoint macroscopic paths emanating from them.
-We will follow an approach from Lawler \cite{Lawler2sided}, initially used to establish the existence of an infinite, two-sided LERW on $\Z^d$ (this is equivalent to the existence of a local limit for a pair of infinite loop-erasures of random walks under the conditioning that the second walk avoids the loop-erasure of the first one).
-This is based on writing the Radon--Nikodym derivative of the conditioned path with respect to independent paths in term of the \emph{random walk loop measure} so we study this measure in \cref{sec:loop_measure0}.
-More precisely, we generalise to surfaces and (Temperleyan) CRSF the Radon-Nikodym statement in \cref{sec:law_branch,sec:law_marginal} and we establish the a priori bounds on the mass of loops such as \cref{T:loopsoupRWintro} in \cref{sec:finiteness}.
+As already mentioned before, our assumptions are considerably weaker than the \emph{conformal approximation} assumption in \cite[Section 4.1]{KK12}, where convergence of the discrete derivatives of the Green's function in the graph to that of the continuous Green's function was assumed.
+Furthermore, the results in \cite{KK12} only talks about the convergence of the loops, not the whole CRSF in Schramm topology.
+The rest of the paper is devoted to the same result for a \emph{Temperleyan} CRSF (i.e., sampled from either $\Pwils$ or $\Ptemp$).
+Recall that {from Definition \ref{def:temperleyan}} we may see it as a version of the {uniform CRSF, conditioned on an (asymptotically singular) event}. {As it turns out}, roughly speaking this singular conditioning essentially boils down to the requirement that {for each $1\le i \le \sf k$, a pair of paths emanating out of either side of the puncture $x_i$ are disjoint.
+In other words, the conditioning requires that the branches of the CRSF from two adjacent vertices do not merge for a macroscopic distance (by `macroscopic' we mean distance at least $c>0$ with respect to a natural metric on the surface, see e.g. \Cref{sec:surface_embedding}) from their starting points.
+It is easy to see that this makes the laws $\Ptemp,\Pwils$ singular with respect to $\P_{\text{CRSF}}$ in the $\delta \to 0$ limit (however they remain mutually absolutely continuous with respect to one another in the limit).} {To prove the existence of the scaling limit of the Temperleyan CRSF,} we will follow an approach from Lawler \cite{Lawler2sided}, initially used to establish the existence of an infinite, two-sided LERW on $\Z^d$ (this is equivalent to the existence of a local limit for a pair of infinite loop-erasures of random walks under the conditioning that the second walk avoids the loop-erasure of the first one). {Lawler's idea was to write the Radon--Nikodym derivative of the conditioned path with respect to independent paths in term of the \emph{random walk loop measure}.
+We generalise this approach to the CRSF setup where this derivative can be written in terms of the $\eta$-contractible loops {mentioned earlier and which will be introduced in Section \ref{sec:loop_measure}}.
+We study this in \cref{sec:loop_measure0}.
+More precisely, we generalise to surfaces and (Temperleyan) CRSF the expression of the Radon-Nikodym derivative (obtained by Lawler \cite{Lawler2sided}) in \cref{sec:law_branch,sec:law_marginal} and we establish the general bounds on the mass of loops such as \cref{T:loopsoupRWintro} in \cref{sec:finiteness}.}

 Our next step (\cref{S:Lawler}) is to obtain the existence of a scaling limit in the simply connected setting already considered by Lawler \cite{Lawler2sided} (the difference being that Lawler's result is a local limit whereas we obtain a scaling limit, and more importantly we obtain these results without fine control on e.g. the Green function).